-More specifically, a public employee who is authorized by her public agency to make recommendations does not violate § 23(b)(2) by using her public position to recommend for employment a person who works with her at that agency, or who has worked with her in the past at that agency, or with whom she has had work dealings in her current public position.
-She may sign the recommendation using her public title, and the recommendation may be on official agency letterhead, as long as her knowledge of the job applicant arises from her employment with her current public employer.
-The recommendation must be based on her personal knowledge of the job applicant's work performance and ability, cannot be accompanied by pressure (Section III below), and cannot be directed at an employer prohibited from receiving public employee recommendations under G.L. c.
-271, § 40 (Section V below).
+Under c.
+268A, § 23(b)(2), public employees may not knowingly use their official positions to give or attempt to give anyone an unwarranted privilege of substantial value, which is not properly available to similarly situated individuals.
+An appointed public employee who is authorized by her public agency to make recommendations does not violate § 23(b)(2) by using her public position to recommend for employment a person who currently works with her at that public agency, or who has worked with her in the past at that public agency, or with whom she has had professional dealings in her current public position; provided that she has reason to believe, based on those contacts, that the job applicant is qualified for the position for which he is applying.
+The public employee may sign the recommendation using her public title, and the recommendation may be on official agency letterhead, as long as her knowledge of the job applicant’s qualifications arises from her employment with her current public employer as described above.
+The recommendation should be based on the public employee’s personal knowledge of the job applicant's work performance and ability, may not be accompanied by pressure (see Section III below), and may not be directed at an employer prohibited from receiving public employee recommendations under G.L. c.
+271, § 40 (see Section V below).

 Immediate Family Members